Chef's message

 your gross salary, but also which housing and healthcare benefits in Spain may apply to you.

-like the Dutch system.
-Support is mainly organised through the
+Housing support is mainly organised through the autonomous regions

 1. Housing and rent support in Spain

-Spain does not have one national system comparable to the Dutch rent allowance.
+Spain does not have one national housing support system.

 Examples of rent support include:

-for tenants with low or middle incomes.
-Amounts and conditions differ per region.
+temporary monthly subsidies for tenants with low or middle incomes.

-to receive up to around €250 per month in rent support, subject to income and rent limits.
+to receive up to approximately €250 per month in rent support.

 • You have an official rental contract in your name.